OpenBB-finance/OpenBB/website/content/sdk/data-available/alternative.md

 ---
 title: Alternative
-description: This documentation page explains the functionalities provided by the Alternative module of the OpenBB SDK, offering programmatic access to commands within the OpenBB Terminal.
+description: "This documentation page explains the functionalities provided by the" Alternative module of the OpenBB SDK, offering programmatic access to commands within the OpenBB Terminal.
 It covers functions related to open source software (OSS) and Covid data, and provides examples of usage using the Python language.